NBISweden/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 **Example**: You doubt the data quality of a cell and want to comment on it.

-**Solution**: Add comments in separate cells, or in separate tabs referencing the cells in question.
+**Solution**: Add comments in separate cells, or in a separate tab referencing the cells in question.

 <br>